Mwamtindi/FUTURE_CS_03/README.md

-# Future Intern Internship Program - Incident Response
+# Future Intern Internship - Incident Response

 ## Overview
 This repository contains an **Incident Response Report** detailing the investigation of two cybersecurity incidents at **Servidae Industries** as part of the **Future Intern Internship Program**.
 The incidents involved a **simulated DDoS attack** and a **phishing-based workstation compromise**.